Profile information

 Help

-We're hoping someone might want to stay with us and look after our dogs while we're away from time to time.
-We love to camp on Spring & Summer weekends, but our dogs do not, so it would be ideal if someone were interested in hanging out in our area, and willing to look after our dogs when we go away.
-They're super loving and very easy to care for.
-There could be some weeding, watering, planting, etc (if you're interested) and maybe some help with minor projects like stacking firewood, little repairs...
-Nothing major, and we really are more interested in a "house-sit" (dog-sit) than actual help around the house.
+We're hoping someone might want to stay in our home and look after our dog while we're away from time to time.
+We love to camp on late Spring & Summer weekends, but our dog does not, so it would be ideal if someone were interested in hanging out in our area, and willing to look after our dog when we go away.
+She (Molly) is super loving but has become diabetic, and therefore requires two insulin injections per day which are relatively easy to administer, but you must be comfortable doing so if you are going to stay with us.
+She also likes a short daily walk.

 Languages